hcastrio/Flashcard-Android-App/Flashcard App/README.md

 A work in progress Flashcard Moble Android App.
-Currently the App shows the question with a background and text color and when you click the question the answer will show along with a different background and text color.
+Currently the App shows the question with a background and text color and when you click the question the answer will show along with a different background and text color, Vice Versa.

 ### App Walk-though